SAVE SOUTHWARK WOODS OBJECTIONS

 Misrepresentation of Area Z as a so-called ‘toxic’ waste pile:

-This application for site access is based on the mistaken claim by Southwark Council Southwark that these 12,000 tonnes of material is ‘toxic’.
+This application is based on the mistaken claim by Southwark Council Southwark that these 12,000 tonnes of material is ‘toxic’.
 And therefore need removing or reprocessing on site.
 But out of LBS’ 60 test pits for contamination of the material, only 1 found any evidence of contamination in the whole pile (Southwark Council’s own ground contamination survey).

 www.SaveSouthwarkWoods.org.uk | firstname.lastname@example.org | @southwarkwoods | Facebook Page Save Southwark Woods